Kajal-Kumari951/currency-exchange-tool/README.md

-# currency-exchange-tool
+# 💱 Currency Exchange Tool

-A responsive currency converter web app built using HTML, CSS, and JavaScript.
-Converts real-time exchange rates using a public API.
+A simple and responsive currency converter web app built using **HTML**, **CSS**, and **JavaScript**.
+It fetches real-time exchange rates using a public API.

+---

+## 🔹 Features

+- Real-time currency conversion
+- Easy dropdown selection
+- Clean and responsive UI
+- Fast and lightweight

+---

+## 🚀 How to Run

+1. Clone the repository or download the ZIP
+2. Open `project3.html` in any browser
+3. Enter amount, choose currencies, and convert!

+---

+## 📂 Files in This Project

+- `project3.html` — Main HTML page
+- `style.css` — Styling for UI
+- `script.js` / `codes.js` — JavaScript logic
+- `README.md` — Project documentation

+---

+## 🙋‍♀️ Author

+**Kajal Kumari**
+Built with 💖 using Vanilla JS